Welcome to Interpage's OutVoice Service Menu

 -The OutVoice system will call you on the number you called from; press "1" when prompted to listen to your message.
 After your recorded message is played, you may have it played back one more time (by pressing "1" again), or have the system call you back later (for example, if it was too noisy to hear the message or you need time to write it down) by pressing "3".
 Note: For the demonstration, you are limited to only one replay or callback; this limit is configurable in the paid service.

 Note: The OutVoice demonstration service will not work with blocked, private, out-of-area, toll-free, or International numbers, nor will it respond to calls placed from Out-WATS trunks.
 Additionally, for the time being, only US-based mobile phones will receive the confirmation text message (which only served to confirm that your test is ongoing and does not pertain to the workings of the OutVoice service).
-Callers are allowed 3 test calls per week, after which your number will not be allowed to place any additional calls for a period of 7 days (this may be changed after the Beta test based on usage patterns).
+Callers are generally allowed 3 test calls per week, after which your calling telephone number will not be allowed to place any additional calls for a period of 7 days).
 If you are calling from a Voice-over-IP phone, please allow for some delay or flutter which may be caused by the Voice-over-IP line to/from our circuit-switched facilities; this is an inherrent problem with VoIP and does not pertain to nor affect the functioning of the OutVoice service.

 Contacts